Pearson-Higher-Ed/alerts/README.contribute.md

 #### Where are the files being served from?

-Webpack serves your component in memory when you 'npm run dev'.
+Webpack serves your component in memory when you `npm run dev`.
 No physical files are written.
-When the component is built using 'npm run build', physical files are written to /build.
+When the component is built using `npm run build`, physical files are written to /build.

-Additionally, hot module replacement is activated in the webpack dev server; saved changes to /src are automatically reloaded in the browser.
+Additionally, Hot Module Replacement is activated in the webpack dev server; saved changes to /src are automatically reloaded in the browser.

 ### Build